CMHAAorg/cmhaa-website/site/content/about.md

         exec_board_name: Vicki Forbes
         exec_board_image: img/img_0747.jpg
         exec_board_title: Program Director, Corporate Mental Health Alliance Australia
-        exec_board_quote: I think good mental health comes from knowing that you are seen and heard for who you are, and valued for the contribution you can make to the settings that are important to you.
-The workplace is one of those settings.
-For me, it's that simple - and that complex.
+        exec_board_quote: I think good mental health comes from feeling that you are seen, heard and accepted for who you are, and valued for your contribution in any setting that's important to you.
+It's as simple, and as complex, as that.
         exec_board_linkedin: https://www.linkedin.com/in/vickiforbes/
     our_board_exec_image: img/vicki-forbes.jpg
     our_board_exec_quote: '**Quote "**Lorem ipsum dolor sit amet, consectetur